GoogleCloudPlatform/gcsfuse/docs/logging.md

                  `stdin  -> /proc/self/fd/0`
                  `stdout -> /proc/self/fd/1`

-Hence, to redirect the logs to stdout we can use `--log-file=/proc/self/fd/1`.
+Hence, to redirect the logs to stdout we can pass `--log-file=/proc/self/fd/1` as an argument of gcsfuse command.